CityOfNewYork/nyco-wp-boilerplate/README.md

 # NYCO WordPress Boilerplate

-At NYC Opportunity, we are utilizing Docker to help us more easily and consistently manage our products, specifically, [ACCESS NYC](https://github.com/CityOfNewYork/ACCESS-NYC), [Growing Up NYC](https://growingupnyc.cityofnewyork.us/), [WorkingNYC](https://github.com/nycopportunity/workingnyc), and more.
+At NYC Opportunity, we are utilizing Docker to help us more easily and consistently manage our products, specifically, [ACCESS NYC](https://github.com/CityOfNewYork/ACCESS-NYC), [Growing Up NYC](https://growingupnyc.cityofnewyork.us/), [Working NYC](https://github.com/nycopportunity/workingnyc), and more.

 This repository contains a Docker image that will install the latest version of WordPress to be served by nginx.
 It is the Boilerplate for running and maintaining all of our WordPress products and contains scripts for deployment, syncing, configuration, and notifications with all product environments hosted on WP Engine.